Your IT & Tech Mates

 Device repair, pickup/drop-off and home technology categories

-Customers must remove unnecessary private information where practicable, back up important data where possible and avoid providing passwords, PINs, MFA codes, banking codes, recovery phrases or other secrets through public forms or pickup notes.
-Providers must protect devices from loss, damage, unauthorised access, unnecessary data viewing and privacy breach while in their possession or control.
+Customers must remove unnecessary private information where practicable, back up important data where possible and avoid providing passwords, PINs, MFA codes, banking codes, recovery phrases or other secrets through public forms or pickup notes. service partners must protect devices from loss, damage, unauthorised access, unnecessary data viewing and privacy breach while in their possession or control.

 CCTV, doorbells and security devices